-When identifying and assessing fraud risks we presumed that there are risks of fraud in revenue recognition, in particular for bill-and-hold agreements, given the focus of the company on performance and results for example in relation to the stock option plans that are in place.
-We describe the audit procedures responsive to the presumed risk of fraud in revenue recognition in the description of our audit approach for the key audit matter Risk of improper revenue recognition.
+Risk of improper revenue recognition Fraud risk We presumed that there are risks of fraud in revenue recognition.
+We evaluated that the bill-and-hold agreements in particular give rise to such risks.
+Our audit approach We describe the audit procedures responsive to the presumed risk of fraud in revenue recognition in the description of our audit approach for the key audit matter risk of improper revenue recognition.

-We considered available information and made enquiries of relevant members of the management team, directors, legal, compliance, human resources and regional directors and the audit committee.
+We considered available information and made enquiries of relevant members of the management team, directors, legal, compliance, human resources and regional directors and the audit committee of the board of directors.